Whatsapp logo

 When to undertake weight or strength training first?

-If you are targeting fat, then follow a weight-loss meal plan and club it with strength training.
+If you are targeting fat, following weight loss meal plans in Dubai and pairing them with strength training can help you achieve your goals.
 In this case, start with the weight or strength training first.
 Here, lifting weights should be your priority, and follow it up with doing cardio if you want to make your muscles and joints strong.

 If you are keen to perfect the deadlifting technique or a kettlebell move, go for strength training.
 In case you wish to improve your body balance or flexibility, you can start with either.